TRAVEL FAQS 2022

-○ IMPORTANT: For international insurance policies, tourists must request and present a certification from their insurance company, issued in English or Spanish, verifying at least the following three conditions:
+IMPORTANT: For international visitors who are not fully vaccinated and must present mandatory travel insurance, visitors must request and present a certification from their insurance company, issued in English or Spanish, verifying at least the following three conditions:

 ● Effectiveness of the policy during the entire visit to Costa Rica.

 ● Guaranteed coverage of medical expenses in the event of becoming ill with the pandemic COVID-19 virus while in Costa Rica, for at least USD $50,000.00.

 ● Includes minimum coverage of USD $2,000.00 for lodging expenses issued as a result of the quarantine.

 For the latest available information, please click here.
 All permitted international travellers must adhere to Costa Rica’s new entry requirements and must enter via one of Costa Rica’s three main airports: Juan Santamaría International Airport (San José), Daniel Oduber Quirós Airport (Liberia), or Tobías Bolaños Airport (San José).

 Upon landing in Costa Rican territory, all international travellers must wear a mask/face protection and comply with all protocols of the air terminal with regard to social distancing, disinfection of carpets, temperature readings, and any other sanitary instructions.

 If you do not adhere to the requirements and are denied entry into Costa Rica at a port of entry, you will not be issued a refund or credit for your festival pass.